 In this example, 'type' specifies the iterative solver to use in the HB analysis and 'AZ_tol' is the relative tolerance for the iterative solver.
-Any of the iterative solver options in section 10.3 are valid.
+Any of the iterative solver options in section 10.4 are valid.
 However, 'prec_type' specifies which HB-specific preconditioner to use.
-The choices for this option are 'none' (default), 'block_jacobi', and 'fd_jacobian'.
+The choices for this option are 'none' and 'block_jacobi' (default).

 HB analysis can generate a variety of output files.
 The selection of which files are generated most often depends on what is specified for the '.PRINT HB' command.
-Table 7.6 lists the format options and files created.
+Table 7.5 lists the format options and files created.
 The column labeled "Additional Columns" lists the additional data that is written, though not specified on the '.PRINT HB' line.

-7.5.4 User Guidance
+7.6.4 User Guidance